Azure/ResourceModules/docs/wiki/Home.md

 This wiki describes the content of this repository, its modules, pipelines, and possible options on how to use them and how to contribute to this project.

-If you're unfamiliar with Infrastructure as Code, or wonder how you can use the content of this repository in your deployments, check out [The context](./The%20context) section of this wiki.
+If you're unfamiliar with Infrastructure as Code or wonder how you can use the content of this repository in your deployments, check out [The context](./The%20context) section of this wiki.

 ### _Navigation_